 At 1607.65 delete “BSS” in “BSS basic HT MCS set” and replace the space in “HT MCS” with a hyphen.

 Proposed resolution:

+REVISED

 Make the changes the changes shown under “Proposed changes” for CID 6235 in <this document>, which effect the requested change and tidy up a couple of related things too.